from small one page howto to huge articles all in one place

 Pass a bitmask to control how libcurl acts on redirects after POSTs that get a 301, 302 or 303 response back.
 A parameter with bit 0 set (value CURL_REDIR_POST_301) tells the library to respect RFC 7231 (section 6.4.2 to 6.4.4) and not convert POST requests into GET requests when following a 301 redirection.
 Setting bit 1 (value CURL_REDIR_POST_302) makes libcurl maintain the request method after a 302 redirect whilst setting bit 2 (value CURL_REDIR_POST_303) makes libcurl maintain the request method after a 303 redirect.
 The value CURL_REDIR_POST_ALL is a convenience define that sets all three bits.

-The non-RFC behaviour is ubiquitous in web browsers, so the library does the conversion by default to maintain consistency.
-However, a server may require a POST to remain a POST after such a redirection.
+The non-RFC behavior is ubiquitous in web browsers, so the library does the conversion by default to maintain consistency.
+A server may require a POST to remain a POST after such a redirection.
 This option is meaningful only when setting CURLOPT_FOLLOWLOCATION(3).

 DEFAULT